rchain/rchain/node/README.md

 # RChain Node

-Rchain Node is module that gathers all other subprojects into final executable.
+Rchain Node is a module that gathers all other subprojects into final executable.

 ## 1. Building from source